stevenrobertson/sd-docs/report/filtering2.md

   Computational photography techniques tend to use a single iteration to be closer to the original image content [7].

+- Nonlocal Means
+  The nonlocal means (NL-Means) algorithm is a relatively new solution to the image noise problem.
+Unlike most other algorithms that assume spatial regularity, the nonlocal means filter looks for and exploits spatial geometric patterns.
+It will only use pixels that match the geometic correlation in the local area causing irregular image noise to be canceled out.
+This means a more accurate color selection for the pixel in question.

 - KD-Trees

 - Permutohedral Lattice